davenatx/sbt-closure/README.md

-_NOTE_: This project is no longer maintained.
-You might want to look at [sbt-web](https://github.com/sbt/sbt-web) which has a closure complier.

 # sbt-closure

 [Simple Build Tool](http://www.scala-sbt.org/ "simple build tool") plugin for compiling JavaScript files from multiple sources using Google's Closure Compiler.